When you’re about to create a website for the first time, one of the questions you may want to ask is how much it costs to host a website.

 Cloud hosting is also suitable for agencies managing hundreds of clients’ websites.

-If you need flexibility in your Hosting plan and prices or are preparing for a one-off busy marketing campaign, cloud hosting is the ideal solution.
+Cloud hosting is ideal if you need flexibility in your hosting plan and prices or are preparing for a busy one-off marketing campaign.

-You don’t have to stick to a flat rate hosting price.
-You only pay for the resources used.
+You don’t have to pay a flat-rate hosting price; you only pay for the resources used.

-There are lots of big players in the cloud Hosting industry.
-This makes it difficult to know which cloud hosting providers are worth it.
+There are many big players in the cloud Hosting industry, making it difficult to know which providers are worth it.

 Based on experience and research, our top picks for cloud Hosting providers are below.

-Note: Among our top 3 Cloud Hosting Providers, only Hostinger has three specific Cloud Hosting plans.
+Among our top three Cloud Hosting Providers, only Hostinger offers three specific Cloud Hosting plans.
 You can view these plans in the image below.
-Linode and Cloudways have several cloud hosting plans you can choose from (both hourly and monthly plans.)
+Linode and Cloudways offer several cloud hosting plans (both hourly and monthly plans).

-If you’ve read this far by now, you should understand that the cost of website hosting is not a straightforward answer.
+If you’ve read this far, you should understand that the cost of website hosting is not a straightforward answer.

 In most web hosts, the entry-level price is usually lower than the renewal fee.
 This is one of the catches in the Web Hosting industry.